smallhadroncollider/taskell/roadmap.md

 ## To Do

-- Sub-lists
-- Customisable "+" symbol for sub-lists
 - Move between lists with `m` - shows possible lists
 - Left/Right arrow keys in insert mode
 - Add tags/labels with `t`